 The locker rooms must be fully stocked with the same comforts; footballs must be properly prepared; the playing field has to be certified that it is in compliance with the strict requirements.
 All of the technology — the communications systems for coaches, players and game officials; Microsoft Surface tablets; coaches’ booth monitors; and instant replay and injury video review systems — must all be functional.

 All of the people, cameras and equipment on the field will be in their assigned place, and all of the pregame activity will proceed like clockwork.

 NFL Game Operations helps the home team's staff to conduct this symphony.
-The performance takes scores of seemingly unrelated experts performing disparate tasks, all contributing to one goal — a seamlessly executed football game: Medical personnel.
-Uniform inspectors.
-Radio-frequency coordinators and technology troubleshooters.
-Security guards and locker room attendants.
-Ball boys, clock operators, chain crews and sideline helpers.
+The performance takes scores of seemingly unrelated experts performing disparate tasks, all contributing to one goal — a seamlessly executed football game: medical personnel, uniform inspectors, radio-frequency coordinators and technology troubleshooters, security guards and locker room attendants, ball crew members, clock operators, chain crews and sideline helpers.

 A representative from the NFL Football Operations department attends each game to ensure that both teams are complying with league policy and to serve as the communication liaison to the Game Day Operations Center back in New York.

 League staff members issue game credentials and parking passes for the NFL game day staff.
 They coordinate with representatives of the television networks and work with experts who certify that the fields are ready for play.
 They coordinate scheduling and travel for all officials.

 Success requires an organized, rigorous system that clearly defines where everyone needs to be, what tasks need to be done, and when they need to be started and completed.
 NFL Game Operations maintains a detailed checklist and timeline with specific instructions to make sure everything gets done.

 It begins seven days before kickoff and continues through the end of the game.

 Seven days: The visiting team's equipment manager works on logistics for their arrival to the stadium, including any special items requests in the locker room.